Silvercorp's legal attack on hedge fund dismissed

-NEW YORK, Aug 17 (Reuters) - A New York state judge threw out a lawsuit filed by Vancouver-based Silvercorp Metals Inc against investors who raised questions of potential accounting fraud and misstatements of assets.
+NEW YORK (Reuters) - A New York state judge threw out a lawsuit filed by Vancouver-based Silvercorp Metals Inc against investors who raised questions of potential accounting fraud and misstatements of assets.

 “Considering the letters and postings here as a whole, the Court finds they are not actionable,” Edmead said in her decision.